-You can do simple things, like choose to not shop at WalMart in most circumstances, or to buy your kids’ toys at a locally-run shop instead of a big-box store.
+You can do simple things, like choose to not shop at Walmart in most circumstances or to buy your kids’ toys at a locally-run shop instead of a big-box store.
 It’s not all back and white, I know.
-Target isn’t perfect (which I hate to say, because I enjoy shopping there), but it has a better track record than its counterpart.
+Target isn’t perfect (which I hate to say because I prefer shopping there), but it has a better track record than its counterpart.
 And sometimes, it’s just easier to run in there when local shops don’t have what you need.

-Amazon isn’t free and clear either, but I’m sometimes willing to buy there if it’s not possible for me to buy something locally, or if the local option is even worse.
+Amazon isn’t free and clear, but I’m sometimes willing to buy there only if it’s not possible for me to buy something locally, or if the local option is even worse.
 As a consumer, I do have to gut-check myself for inconvenient truths—if a company I like does something that makes me lose sleep at night, I need to be consistent with my ethics.

 2. Don’t judge.
 But do spread news.